angrytoast/food-recipes/cuban-black-beans.md

 ## Steps
 1. Heat up olive oil, medium heat
-2. Cook chorizo if using, ~8 mins, remove for later
+2. Cook chorizo if using meat, ~5 mins or enough to brown on all sides, remove for later
 2. Add cumin, red pepper flakes, oregano ~ 1min for flavor
 3. Add onion, garlic, saute for ~ 6min
 4. Add bell, cubanelle, serano peppers, saute ~5 mins